Company Mission

 • The previous week’s invoice must be paid before I will provide any more services

-• If all invoices are paid by the end of the contract then the deposit will be returned
+• If all invoices are paid by the end of the contract then the remaining retainer will be returned

 older sibling sitting in a chair holding a baby and kissing him on the forehead

-If you are interested in additional postpartum support then i would be happy to work with you and your family at my normal rate of $38 per hour.
+• If you are interested in additional postpartum support then I am happy to work with you and your family at my normal rate of $38 per hour.

-I do not work with babies that are older than 6 months
+• I do not work with families for more than 3 months

 About Me